Gift-Ojeabulu/Covid-Surveillance-System/README.md

 ## ✅ What does it do?
 It shows Live cases of people with Coronavirus, cases of recovery, and Death Cases for different Countries.

+## ✅ Why Web Application and not Dashboard?

 ## ✅ Features
 1. Real-time Cases of Countries Covid-19 cases(Ascending order)This part Update Every 10 Minutes.